How To Make A Pie Crust

 Use your hands to shape the dough into a ball like you’re packing a snowball.
 Then pat it into a round disk (about 1/2-inch thick), cover with plastic wrap and refrigerate until firm.

 Remove and unwrap the dough, and lay it out on a well-floured surface.
 Roll the dough into a 12-inch circle.
+Then — very important! — let the dough rest for 5 minutes.
+This will relax the gluten and help prevent the crust from shrinking.

 Gently lift the dough into a pie plate.
 (Or if you are rolling the dough out onto a surface cover like a Silpat or parchment or plastic wrap, lay the dough on top of the pie plate then lift off the cover.)
 Trim the excess dough from the edges, leaving about a 1-inch border.

 Lift the border up so that it is vertical, then fold the dough back about 1/2-inch and pinch it into a ridge all around the pie plate.
 Use your fingers or a fork to make a scalloped crust if desired.
+I recommend making the crust just slightly larger than you would like it to be, as it might shrink slightly during baking.

 Then place the shaped dough into the freezer for at least 10 minutes to chill, then remove.
 If your recipe calls for an unbaked pie crust, proceed from here according to recipe instructions.
 If your recipe calls for a pre-baked pie crust, line the crust with aluminum foil so that it is touching the bottom and sides of the crust.
 Let the foil gently hang over the top of the crust.
 (Do not wrap the foil back around the sides and bottom of the crust, otherwise, it will not cook evenly.)